Siapas-Laboratory/ratBerryPi/README.md

 `get` provides an interface to retrieve state information from the reward interface; it takes as input a string indicating the attribute of interface class you would like to get the value of.
 This string should be everything that would come after the period when directly accessing an instance of the interface class. for example, if we want the position of a pump named `pump1` when using the reward interface, the request would be `'pumps["pump1"].position'`.

 Both `run_command` and `get` further take as input an optional keyword argument `channel` which allows the user to specify the name of a 'channel' for communicating with the server.
 These channels are simply an abstraction for a connection to the server and allow users to isolate certain types of requests to avoid cross talk.
-For example, I may want to create an app using the reward interface and want spawn a thread in the background to monitor the position of the pump so I can print it for the user to see.
+For example, I may want to create an app using the reward interface where it would be useful to spawn a thread in the background to continuously monitor the position of the pump so I can print it for the user to see.
 It would be useful in this case to create a new channel specifically dedicated to these requests.
-Behind the scenes the server spawns separates threads for handling requests made on different channels.
+Behind the scenes the server keeps these channels isolated by spawning separate threads for handling requests made on different channels.
 To create a new channel simply use the method of the client class `new_channel` which takes as input one positional argument which is the name of the new channel.

 For those interested, [pyBehavior](https://github.com/nathanielnyema/pyBehavior) provides a GUI for remotely controlling the ratBerryPi and exposes methods for defining behavioral protocols to run using the modules.